 What Makes Us Different

-Our members come from around the world and represent a wide range of disciplines, expertise, and professional domains.
-They are academics, lawyers, policymakers, and business professionals.
+Meridian 180’s members come from around the world and represent a wide range of disciplines, expertise, and professional domains.
+They are academics, lawyers, policymakers and business professionals.

-Meridian 180 has active institutional partners operating in the U.S., Korea, Japan, and Australia, and currently has more than 1,000 global members with access to our digital forums.
+Meridian 180 currently has more than 1,500 members with access to its digital forums.

 Why We Began